F12-Syntex/CastOffsBot/README.md

 Please feel free to add more ideas to this list or suggest improvements to existing features.
 Let's make this Discord bot amazing together!

-Sure!
-Here's the updated "How to Contribute" section with the instructions you requested:

 ## How to Contribute
 Thank you for your interest in contributing to the Kodo hackathon project!
 Follow the steps below to get started: